lhy-hoyin/PathFinder/guides/user/index.md

 ## Module Dependency Graph
 ![image](https://user-images.githubusercontent.com/88828097/175800557-bb0a928f-8867-47aa-90cf-26979249186e.png)
 1. From the dropdown, select which course you wish to see the dependency graph
-    > *TIP!* If you indicated your couse in your profile page, it will automatically be displayed here
+    > *TIP!* If you indicated your course in your profile page, it will automatically be displayed here
     > You can skip this step!
 2. Click `Generate Module Dependency Graph` to generate graph